There is no end-all-be-all kimchi recipe. But If you want to learn how to make kimchi, the process can be easy.

-In fact, DIY kimchi is one of the more accessible at-home food projects out there: It doesn’t require much more than some basic ingredients, the lidded crock or container of your choosing, and time.
+In fact, DIY kimchi may be one of the more accessible at-home food projects out there: It doesn’t require much more than some basic ingredients, the lidded crock or container of your choosing, and time.
 Should be simple enough, right?

-Kimchi-making novices need not fret, though.
+Kimchi-making novices don’t need to worry, though.
 Although you could certainly boil kimchi fermentation down to a science, it’s better to think of it as a tradition, backed up by history and guided by a few intuitive principles that you can learn.

-1. Embrace the Seasons
+1. Embrace the seasons

 Kimchi recipes vary by region, the local availability of ingredients, and especially the seasons.
-Napa cabbage kimchi, the most well known variety, is associated with the harvest in the fall.
+Napa cabbage kimchi, the most well-known variety, is associated with the harvest in the fall.
 Spring, on the other hand, is about fresh greens, while summer is for warm-weather vegetables like cucumbers and radishes.

 When shopping for your produce, remember that kimchi is not just a recipe, but a means of preserving ingredients while they’re at their best.
 Don’t hesitate to look beyond your basic cabbages and incorporate whatever peak seasonal produce fits your fancy.